 I previously held academic posts at Hong Kong Baptist University, the University of Cambridge, Anglia Ruskin University and Ateneo de Manila University.

 Tweets by jonathan_c_ong

 My academia.edu page

 My writings are primarily concerned with the social and moral consequences of media, particularly in the everyday lives of minority groups and vulnerable populations in the developing world.

 I currently convene the Disasters and Development Research Network, funded by the British Council Newton Fund.
-This network funds four projects in the areas of 1) gender/sexuality in disasters, 2) social media as fundraising technologies, 3) community-based disaster response and 4) content management and the witnessing of suffering by "hidden laborers" in the Philippines.
+This network funds four projects in the areas of 1) gender/sexuality in disasters, 2) social media as fundraising technologies, 3) community-based disaster response and 4) digital sweatshops in the Philippines.
 Supported by a Newton Institutional Links grant, it formalizes research partnerships between University of Leicester and De La Salle University Philippines and supports a global network of investigators and associate members.
 For more information, click here.